anwarmamat/cmsc330spring18-public/p3a/README.md

 - UnaryExpr -> `!` UnaryExpr | PrimaryExpr
 - PrimaryExpr -> *`Tok_Int`* | *`Tok_Bool`* | *`Tok_ID`* | `(` Expr `)`

-The transformation of the above ambiguous grammar into a parsable, non-ambiguous, grammar can be found in the addendum.
+The transformation of the above ambiguous grammar into a parsable, non-ambiguous, grammar can be found in the [addendum][addendum].
 We encourage you to do the transformation yourself and utilize the addendum to check your work and ensure correctness before coding.

 As an example, see how the parser will break down an input mixing a few different operators with different precedence: